 Once I accepted this, I also realized that, although an introvert, I still interacted with people on a regular basis; having conversations and making friends.
 Knowing these acquaintances could become my potential readers, I devised a plan that works for me.

 I began by buying a case of books from the publisher at a discount.
 Then I just lived my life as normal with a few minor tweaks.

-Believe it or not, most people find writers very interesting.
-(I didn’t believe this for years, but I know better now.)
-And no matter what your day job is, when people ask what you do, the answer should always be “a writer.”
-Because you are, especially if you have a book out.
-They will then ask what you write, and you will answer that you wrote a book.
-They will ask what the book is about and they will ask where they might buy it, and by Jove (because you bought a case) you just might have several with you, or in your car, or at home where they can swing by some time, have a cup of tea and buy a copy.
+Believe it or not, most people find writers very interesting (I didn’t believe this for years, but I know better now).
+And no matter what your day job is, when people ask what you do, the answer should always be, “I’m a writer” because you are; especially if you have a book out.
+They will then ask what you write and you will answer that you wrote a book.
+They will ask what the book is about and they will ask where they might buy it.
+And by Jove (because you bought a case) you just might have several with you, or in your car, or at home where they can swing by some time, have a cup of tea and buy a copy.

-The funny thing is, when I told friends who said they wanted to buy Roxanne in La La Land they could go to the bookstore, or Amazon, I found that even if they had the best intentions of doing so, they usually didn’t.
-What they did do was come to my house, or ask me to come to theirs.
-They want to show support.
-They want an autographed copy.
-And they have also promised you they would, so they are held more accountable than telling you they will buy it from Amazon someday….
+The funny thing is, when I told friends they could buy Roxanne in La La Land at the bookstore or Amazon, I found that even if they had the best intentions of doing so, they usually didn’t.
+What they did do was come to my house or ask me to come to theirs.
+They wanted to show support.
+They wanted an autographed copy.
+And they set a time to come get it.
+So they are held more accountable than telling you they will buy it from Amazon someday….

 Even though I am introverted and socially awkward, I can get through a case of books faster than I’d ever have expected and make a stellar profit in the bargain.

 Really, all I do is, when someone asks what I do, I say writer.
 Then they say, What have you written?
 I tell them briefly about Roxanne in La La Land, and when they express interest, I close the deal.